dev-sire/Restate/README.md

+# ReState: A Minimal Real Estate App for Andriod and IOS

-# Expo Router Template with Nativewind
+## Built using Expo Router and Nativewind

 An Expo Router template with NativeWind styling (for Native & Web).